Subscribe

 It’s important to work with your veterinarian to create a plan that eliminates your pup’s allergen so they can avoid pododermatitis flare-ups.

-Keep your dog’s environment clean — Keep your dog’s play and sleeping area clean is one of the best ways to prevent pododermatitis.
+Keep your dog’s environment clean — Keeping your dog’s play and sleeping area clean is one of the best ways to prevent pododermatitis.
 Feces, urine, and vomit should never be allowed to remain in the places your dog spends time.
+This also helps with keeping allergens down.

 Don’t overlook dirty paws — Dirty paws don’t just leave tracks in your house; they can also result in painful sores and lesions.
 If you notice dirty paws, get them cleaned as soon as you can.
 It’s good for your house and your dog!

 Consider booties — This is a simple, effective way to keep your dog’s paws from coming into contact with contaminated materials.
-Dog booties (like these grippy dog boots) will limit contact with allergens in the environment, helping to prevent recurring pododermatitis.
+Dog booties will limit contact with allergens in the environment, helping to prevent recurring pododermatitis.
+Just don’t leave booties on for too long, as they can trap moisture!

 Treat your pup’s seasonal allergies — If your dog has seasonal allergies, take them to the vet to be diagnosed so that they can receive any medications they may need.
 Also, it’s a good idea to wipe down their paws and noses after walks during allergy season; this limits exposure to allergens.